xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_password_recoveries.md

 ```

 ## Dogechain.info Wallets
-You would first download the wallet file using the script in the extract scripts folder of the repository.
-[See here for more info about Extract Scripts...](./../../../Extract_Scripts/#usage-for-dogechaininfo)
+You would first download the wallet file using the instructions in the extract scripts section of the documentation.
+You can also use an extract script to securely run dogechain.info wallets on rented hardware.
+[See here for more info about Extract Scripts...](Extract_Scripts.md#usage-for-dogechaininfo)

 You would then do a basic recovery with a command like the one below.
 (This command uses a sample wallet file bunlded with BTCRecover)